 Patience is Key

-It is true that failing to accept an initial payment from either the at fault driver or the at fault driver’s insurance company will delay the amount of time that it actually takes for you to receive compensation.
+It is true that failing to accept an initial payment from either the at-fault driver or the at-fault driver’s insurance company will delay the amount of time that it actually takes for you to receive compensation.
 If you have insurance yourself, your immediate needs should be met.
 It is then up to your insurance company if they want to go after the other party for repayment.
 Beyond that, you will possibly be able to receive additional financial compensation due to the unintended consequences of the accident.
-This is why you will want to consider consulting with a lawyer in order to determine what you most course of action should be.
+This is why you will want to consider consulting with a lawyer in order to determine what your most course of action should be.

 What to do Following an Accident